 WHO estimates that 90 percent of the world's 1.25 million fatalities on the roads occur in developing countries, even though these countries have approximately half of the world's vehicles.
-Without action, road traffic injuries will be the leading health burden for children over age 5 in developing countries.
+Without action, road traffic injuries will be the leading health burden for children over age 5 in these countries.
 These nations can benefit from decades of lessons already learned in the U.S. These include basic infrastructure development, such as motor vehicle safety regulations and new car assessment programs, as well as theoretically-driven, evidence-based methods to create a culture of traffic safety.